 - Jharkhand is the best state to implement sweet revolution and there is a huge potential as State’s climate is suitable for honey production and approximately 30% of the land is covered by forest which is the most important resource for honey production.

-Candidates can read about other schemes by government for the welfare and development of farmers-
+Candidates can read about other schemes by the government for the welfare and development of farmers-

-- It aimed at creating employment for the Adivasis, farmers, unemployed youth, and women by roping them in beekeeping while also increasing India’s honey production.
+- The Sweet Kranti Mission is associated with creating employment for the Adivasis, farmers, unemployed youth, and women by roping them in beekeeping while also increasing India’s honey production.

 - Major issues faced by beekeepers are scientific beekeeping, minimum support price (read in detail about Minimum Support Price here) quality assurance, branding, testing, organic certification etc.